sap-tutorials/Tutorials/tutorials/btp-integration-suite-nonsapconnectivity-usecase/btp-integration-suite-nonsapconnectivity-usecase.md

 SAP Integration Suite is an enterprise-grade integration platform as a service (EiPaaS) that allows you to smoothly integrate on-premise and cloud-based applications and processes with tools and prebuilt content managed by SAP.

 SAP Integration Suite combines the integration capabilities such as Cloud Integration (Process Integration), API Management, Integration Advisor, Trading Partner Management, Integration Assessment, Open Connectors, and Migration Assessment into a cohesive and simplified toolkit for enterprise integrations.
-To provide a comprehensive integration experience, these services are not available separately, but only as part of the SAP Integration Suite.
+To provide a comprehensive integration experience, these services are not available separately, but only as part of SAP Integration Suite.

-SAP Integration Suite is available in simple service plans.
+SAP Integration Suite is available in simple [service plans](https://help.sap.com/docs/btp/sap-business-technology-platform/commercial-models?version=Cloud).
 To know more about these plans, see the SAP Integration Suite [service catalog](https://discovery-center.cloud.sap/#/serviceCatalog/f810c887-8d25-4942-9849-354837951066).

 ### The Use Case

-Using this integration scenario, you design and execute an integration flow that reads information from a third-party software.
+By using this integration scenario, you design and execute an integration flow that reads information from a third-party software.
 To accomplish the scenario, you use SAP Integration Suite, and in particular, its capabilities *Cloud Integration* and *Open Connectors*.

-You use *Open Connectors* to
+You use *Open Connectors* to:
 1. identify and establish connection to a third-party software
-2. fetch data from the third-party software via APIs
+1. fetch data from the third-party software via APIs

-You use *Cloud Integration* to
+You use *Cloud Integration* to:
-1. design a custom integration artifact to fetch data from Open Connectors
+1. design a custom integration flow to fetch data from Open Connectors
-2. deploy the integration artifact to a cloud-based runtime location
+1. deploy the integration flow to a cloud-based runtime location

 Finally, use an open API platform like Postman to securely invoke the deployed integration artifact to see that you're able to fetch data from a third-party software using SAP Integration Suite.